LunarFl0wers/Lunar_Fl0wers---Portfolio/readme.txt

 Hi!
-This is my attempt at a portfolio for PRI's MaD.
+This is my attempt at a development portfolio.

 "Information" holds all the stuff that NametagManager calls for.